inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/212-understanding-inasafe.rst

 save them in a PDF).
 To get the statistics again in QGIS, you will need to run the analysis again.

-- To save the newly generated layer, :guilabel:`right-click` on it in the **Layers list**.
+27. To save the newly generated layer, right-click on it in the Layers panel.
+Click :guilabel:`Save As...`

-- Click :guilabel:`Save As`...
-- Select a name and location for the file.
+28. Select a name and location for the file.
 Click :guilabel:`OK`.

-To save the project:

-- Click on the :guilabel:`Save Project` button at the top of QGIS.
+29. To save the project, click on the :guilabel:`Save Project` button at the top of QGIS.

 .. image:: /static/training/beginner/qgis-inasafe/image297.*
    :align: center

-- Give a name to the project and put it in the directory you want to save your work.
+30. Give a name to the project and put it in the directory where you want to save your work.
     Then click :guilabel:`Save`.

 .. image:: /static/training/beginner/qgis-inasafe/image298.*
    :align: center